Danish senior pension

 How to apply for Danish senior pension

-If you have earned the right to a senior pension from one or more other Nordic countries, Seniorpensionsenheden will send your application to Udbetaling Danmark, who will forward the application for consideration in the other Nordic countries.
+If you have earned the right to a senior pension from one or more other Nordic countries, Seniorpensionsenheden will send your application to Udbetaling Danmark, who will forward the application to the other Nordic countries for processing.
 You can read about how to apply at borger.dk.

 If you live in another Nordic country and have earned the right to a senior pension in Denmark, you will generally need to apply for it to the authorities in the country where you live.